DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 DIGESTIVE SYSTEM OF BIRDS The digestive system of the bird includes the beak, mouth, pharynx, oesophagus, crop, proventriculus, gizzard, intestine, caecum, rectum and anus (cloaca).

 The bird has no teeth but the food such as fruits, grains etc. are picked up by the beak.
 The food then moves from the mouth through the oesophagus to the crop which is the key function of digestive system.

 The food is stored temporarily in the crop where it is moistened and fermented by some bacteria.
 From the crop, the food now pass on to the proventriculus where digestive enzymes are secreted on the food.

 The proventriculus is often regarded as glandular stomach because it has glands which secret digestive enzymes, e.g. pepsin and amylase on the food.
 From the proventriculus, the food moves to the gizzard where the actual grinding of the food takes place.
 (The gizzard is often regarded or called grindular stomach) with the aid of small stones or grit the food is grinded by the gizzard.
 From the gizzard, the food now moves to the duodenum and the intestine where further digestion and absorption of food take place.
 The undigested food particles are moved through the caeca to the rectum and finally to the anus (cloaca) where the faeces and urine are removed from the body at the same time.
 It should be noted that birds just like other herbivores have a relatively long alimentary canal is to provide a large surface area for the digestion and absorption of food.

-Similarities and Differences Between the DIGESTIVE – ALIMENTARY canals of a Bird and That of Grasshopper
+Similarities and Differences Between the digestive system – ALIMENTARY canals of a Bird and That of Grasshopper

 1. Both have narrow esophagus